Neon (service)

-Neon, marketed as NEON until 2020, is a subscription video on demand (SVOD) service offering a range of television shows and movies.
+Neon, marketed as NEON until 2020, is a New Zealand subscription video on demand over-the-top media service offering a range of television shows and movies.
 The platform is a division of Sky Network Television Limited.

 History

+Launch

-In February 2015, Sky launched its Neon streaming service to allow New Zealanders to stream a range of HBO television shows including Game of Thrones, Crossbones, and True Blood.
+In February 2015, Sky launched its Neon streaming service to allow Kiwis (New Zealanders) to stream a range of HBO television shows including Game of Thrones, Crossbones, and True Blood.
 When Neon was first launched, Sky offered a 30-day free trial period for Neon, with normal subscriptions costing NZ$20 a month.
 Sky had originally planned to launch Neon in 2014 but was delayed by systems bugs.
 Neon's February launch was timed to compete with the US-based streaming service Netflix, which launched in New Zealand in March 2015.

 In October 2016, a Roy Morgan poll found that 22,000 New Zealanders subscribed to Neon, which was outranked by the rival streaming services Netflix (264,000) and Spark New Zealand's Lightbox (128,000).